Article by Vi Kipling with Craig Hamilton-Parker about psychic tests and research.

 Such approaches should be welcomed; the spirit guides and operators of the pioneering mediums were very happy to co-operate with the early scientists and the same co-operation will be given today.
-The propagation of spirit truths is, and always has been, the prime objective.
+The propagation of spiritual truths is, and always has been the prime objective.

 Journalists and TV Producers

-Invitations to be part of a radio programme which is discussing spirit communication should always be declined unless the medium knows s/he can handle it in a manner which will not reflect badly on his colleagues and/or the spirit people.
-It may often be more appropriate to suggest to anyone making such approaches that recognised Spiritualists organisations or well-known mediums should be contacted in order that the truths of spirit communication can be discussed rationally.
+Invitations to be part of a radio program that is discussing spirit communication should always be declined unless the medium knows s/he can handle it in a manner that will not reflect badly on his colleagues and/or the spirit people.
+It may often be more appropriate to suggest to anyone making such approaches that recognized Spiritualists organizations or well-known mediums should be contacted in order that the truths of spirit communication can be discussed rationally.